FAQs About SoundWell Music Therapy and Its Policies

-Those with mental health needs, developmental and learning disabilities, Alzheimer’s disease and other aging-related conditions, substance abuse problems, brain injuries, physical disabilities, and acute and chronic pain, including mothers in labor can benefit from music therapy.
-Healthy individuals can also benefit from the use of music therapy techniques to promote stress reduction and relaxation.
+For example, music therapists work with people with mental health needs, developmental and learning disabilities, neurodegenerative diseases, chronic or acute pain, and substance abuse problems.
+Pregnant women and expectant families can benefit from music therapy.
+Even people who are healthy can benefit from the use of music therapy techniques to promote stress reduction and relaxation.

 Through SonderMind, I’m credentialed as an in-network provider through Aetna, Anthem (HMO and PPO), Cigna, United Healthcare and ComPsych.
 I’m also credentialed through Profile EAP, which is available to employees of Centura Health.

-For all other insurances companies, I can write you up a superbill that you can submit to your insurance company so that they can reimburse you.
-For private-pay, non-contract services, I do require payment at the time of service.
+For all other insurances companies, I require payment at the time of service.
+However, I can write you up a superbill for you to submit to your insurance company for reimbursement.

-I do offer a sliding scale fee in some circumstances for individuals and non-profit community organizations interested in providing community music therapy services.
-This is based on need.
+I do.
+A sliding scale is offered in some circumstances for individuals and non-profit community organizations.
+The exact fee is based on need.
 Please contact me for more information.

 SoundWell Forms and Policies

 Below are the forms and policies for SoundWell Music Therapy.
 These are to help you become better acquainted with them before we meet.
 You can download and fill them out for yourself ahead of time.
 Otherwise, you will receive via email electronic copies to complete when you decide to schedule a session.